kyclark/biofx_python/13_revp/README.md

 http://rosalind.info/problems/revp/

-Write a Python program called "revp.py" that will accept a FASTA-formatted file of a DNA sequence and will print the position and length of every reverse palindrome in the string having length between 4 and 12.
+Write a Python program called `revp.py` that will accept a FASTA-formatted file of a DNA sequence and will print the position and length of every reverse palindrome in the string having length between 4 and 12.

-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./revp.py -h